 Program Block Grants

 Block Grants are need-based and administered by the Teacher Education Program.
 For grant distribution consideration, students must have included a Financial Aid statement in their "Personal Achievements/Contributions" essay section, as part of the application essays and materials uploaded to their online eApp (please see the Application Handbook for details).
-Students must have also filed both the 2018-19 and 2019-20 FAFSA to be eligible.
+Students must have also filed both the 2019-20 and 2020-21 FAFSA or Dream Act Application to be eligible.

 The amount awarded to students varies each year depending on the number of applicants; for applicants to the most recent cohort, the range was from $1,500 to $6,000.